 What is the required GPA?

-Applicants must have the minimum GPA to be considered:
+Applicants must meet all (3) GPA categories below to be considered:

 Josef Silny & Associates, Inc. International Education Consultants

 7101 S.W.
 102 Avenue

 If an applicant is a foreign medically trained MD and has taken the United States Medical Licensing Examination (USMLE), are the scores an acceptable substitution for any of the required prerequisites?